International Day of Women and Girls in Science: Universities and academia

-Universities and academic organisations play a key role in the recognition of the International Day of Women and Girls in Science.
+Universities and academic organizations play a key role in the recognition of the International Day of Women and Girls in Science.
 For example, in 2017 for the 2nd annual commemoration of the event, the International Particle Physics Outreach Group, a network of academics and scientists from universities and research laboratories around the globe, launched masterclasses ran by female scientists for female students across Barcelona, Cagliari, Cosenza, Heidelberg, Madrid, Paris, Prague, Rio de Janeiro and São Paulo.
 After their launch these masterclasses have continued to run annually alongside the International Day of Women and Girls in Science.
 Associated members of the International Science Council including the International Astronomical Union, International Mathematical Union and International Union of Pure and Applied Chemistry all host events both in person and virtually on an annual basis to celebrate the International Day of Women and Girls in Science.

 Corporations

 Various corporations actively participate in initiatives to promote women and girls in science that coincide with the commemoration of the International Day of Women and Girls in Science.
-L'Oreal sponsors the L'Oreal-UNESCO For Women in Science Awards which are presented annually on 11 February to five female scientists from regions across the globe to recognise esteemed accomplishment in scientific fields.
+L'Oreal sponsors the L'Oreal-UNESCO For Women in Science Awards which are presented annually on 11 February to five female scientists from regions across the globe to recognize esteemed accomplishment in scientific fields.
 Airbus, a global aviation company, utilises the focus of the International Day of Women and Girls in Science to highlight important women in their company and the key roles they play for the firm globally.
 In 2022, they highlighted the role of the first female to join Airbus' space programme manager's group in Madrid.